Why Transformational Leaders Are the Real Nation Builders

 “Be the Change you want to see in the world” – Mahatma Gandhi

 To build any viable nation, you need a different species of leaders called transformational leaders.
 We have had lots of these enigmatic leaders throughout the history of human civilization.
-Still, society has a shortage of them in Africa and the Globe in this twenty-first century.
+Still, society has a shortage of them in Africa and around the Globe in the twenty-first century.
 Most transformational leaders don’t need political power to change human society; they need their conviction, roadmap, and strategy more than anything else.
 Don’t let anyone deceive you into thinking that you can’t make a change until you become a politician.
-The American Society envied by all was principally built into a flourishing state by entrepreneurs.
-The role of the government was to provide policies to curtain their excesses.
+The American Society, envied by all, was principally built into a flourishing state by entrepreneurs.
+The role of the government was to provide policies to curb their excesses.

 As an aspiring Transformational leader, you need to create something of value that our society will not be able to resist or function effectively without, i.e., creative ideas that can disrupt the existing norms.